The first on the list of book recommendations for children is The Book Thief.

-The story of the Book Thief captivates how a young girl approaches the hardships of her life by engrossing herself in books.
+The story captures how a young girl approaches the hardships of her life by engrossing herself in books.
 Narrated by death himself, The Book Thief opens up a new point of view for the readers.
 The Book Thief takes us through Liesel’s adventures and the many changes she undergoes during her life.
 From her experiences, we get to witness how the political situation throughout Molching and all of Germany affected the lives of many innocent people.
 A defining characteristic of this book is the character development of Liesel.
 She is introduced as a girl living in destitution who seems to have lost the little possessions and people in her life she was given to begin with.
 But when she starts to embrace her new life, she gains friends, knowledge, and opportunity.
 Her ambition continues to grow as she reads more books and understands more about the world around her.
 The Book Thief offers so many connections to our own lives including how we must adapt to change and how so many people we know are also affected by political tensions.
 Let this book remind you to strive for what you love, just as Liesel did and let it aid you through your own burdens.

 Book – The Boy at The Back Of The Class